Sometimes people say, “I am more emotionally open” when what they mean is that “I am a talker” or “I blurt out anything that crosses my mind”.

 When you are talking you are not listening.
 And when you dominate a conversation, you don’t give yourself the opportunity to learn more about the other person.
 For those on the receiving end, there is always that fear that in a relationship, they won’t be ‘heard” because you will be talking past and over them.

 2. Saying too much – This is when you reveal way too much information (often too soon).

 On the first encounter you reveal that you earn a six-figure income, drive a mustang, own your own home, donated your kidney to a stranger, don’t talk to your parents, etc. On the surface this looks and may feel to you like being “emotionally open”, but to the other person you come across as too desperate that if they asked for your social insurance number or banking pin you’d probably sing without thinking twice.

 Being a talker or blubber does not necessarily make you emotionally open.
 It just makes you a talker or blubber.

 I am not saying no one likes or is attracted to talkers and blubbers.
 There are as many people attracted to talkers and blubbers as they are those turned off.
 And there are just as many people turned off by the “quiet type” .

 What I am saying is: When you talk too much or say too much too soon, there is a danger of you “falling in love” with someone you barely know, or moving too fast for the other person.
 You create a sense that you intimately “know” each other more than you actually do.

 3. Emotionally Open – This is when you place no barriers (conscious or sub-conscious) to someone getting to know the ‘real you’.

 These barriers are a problem when they prevent others from knowing who we really are.
-Some even fall in love with “us” only that it’s not really “us” they are in love with.
+Someone may fall in love with “us” only that it’s not really “us” they are in love with.
 They are in love with who we made them think we are.
-The real us feels alone and lonely.
+The real us feels alone and unloved.